Certification Plate for a Boat

 With certain conditions, the use of Eurofins certification plate is granted to boat manufacturers who have type certified their boat model at Eurofins Expert Services' Notified Body.

-The certification plate also functions as a builder's plate, giving important information to the user of the boat, such as the maximum number of persons the boat is designed to carry, the maximum recommended load, the maximum rated engine power, the maximum outboard engine weight, as well as the design class of the boat.
-The plate may also state the maximum load and number of persons for two loading types or design classes.
+The certification plate also functions as a builder's plate, giving important information to the user of the boat, such as the maximum number of persons the boat is designed to carry, the maximum recommended load, the maximum rated engine power, the maximum outboard engine weight, as well as the design category of the boat.
+The plate may also state the maximum load and number of persons for two loading types or design categories.